su-jie/azure-docs/articles/stream-analytics/stream-analytics-tools-for-visual-studio-install.md

 ms.date: 05/22/2018
 ---
 # Install Azure Stream Analytics tools for Visual Studio
-Azure Stream Analytics tools support Visual Studio 2017, 2015, and 2013.
+Azure Stream Analytics tools support Visual Studio 2019, 2017, 2015, and 2013.
 This article describes how to install and uninstall the tools.

 For more information on using the tools, see [Stream Analytics tools for Visual Studio](stream-analytics-quick-create-vs.md).

 ## Install
-### Visual Studio 2017
+### Recommended: Visual Studio 2019 and 2017
-* Download [Visual Studio 2017 (15.3 or above)](https://www.visualstudio.com/).
+* Download [Visual Studio 2019 (Preview 3 or above) or Visual Studio 2017 (15.3 or above)](https://www.visualstudio.com/).
 Enterprise (Ultimate/Premium), Professional, and Community editions are supported.
 Express edition is not supported.
+Stream Analytics tools for Visual Studio does not support Visual Studio 2017 for Mac.
 * Stream Analytics tools are part of the **Azure development** and **Data storage and processing** workloads in Visual Studio 2017.
 Enable either one of these two workloads as part of your Visual Studio installation.

 Enable the **Data storage and processing** workload as shown: